abel-framework/ABEL/README.md

 ## Configuration of ABEL
 To use ABEL, you must configure it.
 This is done with the file `.abelconfig.toml`, which is automatically created in your home directory the first time you import ABEL.
-Edit this file with your text editor to tell ABEL where to find tools such as ELEGANT, HIPACE, and GUINEAPIG, as well as configure it for your computingcluster, if needed.
+Edit this file with your text editor to tell ABEL where to find tools such as ELEGANT, HIPACE, and GUINEAPIG, as well as configure it for your computing cluster, if needed.

 How to edit it is explained with comments in the file.
 It uses the file format "TOML", which is a simple text file similar to .ini, but better defined.